rukkylatunde2001/nextwork-cicd-webproject/README.md

 Real issues encountered and resolved during the project:

 **Wrong AWS region in settings.xml**
 The CodeArtifact URL pointed to `eu-north-1` (Stockholm) while all resources were in `us-east-1`.
-This caused `Unauthorized` errors during the Maven build.
+This caused `Unauthorised` errors during the Maven build.
 Fixed by updating the URL to the correct region — a reminder to always check the region selector in the AWS Console before creating resources.

 **CodeBuild missing CodeArtifact permissions**
 Each time the CodeBuild project was recreated, its new service role had no CodeArtifact permissions, causing the pre_build phase to fail with exit status 254.
 Fixed by attaching `AWSCodeArtifactReadOnlyAccess` to the CodeBuild service role.